dianalabgr/amrprediction/README.md

-# AMR Prediction: Machine Learning Pipeline for Genome-Based Antimicrobial Resistance Prediction
+Machine Learning Predicts Antimicrobial Resistance from Genomic Data across ESKAPEE Pathogens

 ### 📖 Description of the Study